 Episode 17: He’s Able

-Every now and then I treat myself by spinning the rarest record in my vinyl collection.
+Every now and then, I treat myself by spinning the rarest record in my vinyl collection.
 An old gospel funk album printed in 1973 called He’s Able by the Peoples Temple.
 It was the only commercially released album by the Peoples Temple and apparently hard to find.
-I received it as a gift and much to the dismay and shock of my friend, I could not wait to unwrap it.
+I received it as a gift, and much to the dismay and shock of my friend, I could not wait to unwrap it.

 I was holding history in my hands.
 A snapshot in wax etched nearly 50 years ago.
-As I lowered the stylus for the first time and listened, I felt as though I was hearing these songs for the first time.
+As I lowered the stylus and listened, I felt as though I was hearing these songs for the first time.

-Sound of record needle hitting the record, “Simple Song of Freedom,” from He’s Able plays.
+“Simple Song of Freedom,” from He’s Able

-Welcome back to Transmissions From Jonestown, you’re listening to Episode 17: He’s Able
+Welcome back to Transmissions from Jonestown, you’re listening to Episode 17: He’s Able

-“He’s Able” [Title track] plays
+“He’s Able”

 Listening to He’s Able, you can easily imagine visiting a Temple service for the first time.
-The funky mix of spirituals, original songs and `60s hits creates a diverse listening experience that is remarkably inclusive and inviting.
+The funky mix of spirituals, original songs, and `60s hits creates a diverse listening experience that is remarkably inclusive and inviting.
 The album opens with the children’s choir [“Welcome” plays], their voices proclaiming their hearts are filled with song because he is always near.
 The song welcomes you and sets the tone for the rest of the album.
-What follows is a variety of songs representing just a fraction of the talent and creativity possessed by Temple members, the song choices themselves, designed to showcase the Temple's talents and the social message flow as if to tell the story of a movement. [“Hold On” plays] If you listen carefully you can feel the hope and optimism in the voices on the album, as the lyrics express their struggles to free the oppressed and find purpose in this life.
+What follows is a variety of songs representing just a fraction of the talent and creativity possessed by Temple members.
+The song choices themselves, designed to showcase the Temple's talents and the social message flow as if to tell the story of a movement. [“Hold On” plays] If you listen carefully, you can feel the hope and optimism in the voices on the album, as the lyrics express their struggles to free the oppressed and find purpose in this life.
 There are references to the Father, but the significance and meaning differ slightly from other Christian music, giving the old standards new meaning.
 The album ends with a question, “Will You?”
 A song about sharing, brotherhood, and a changing world

 “Yes, the world is changing, will you?”

-(Q365 ) Man: Test, one two three.
+(Q365 ) Man: “Test, one two three.
 Test, one two three four.
 Test, test, test, test, test, test.
-Test, test.
+Test, test.”

 [“The Greatest Love of All” organ intro]